BM-K/TF-IDF-with-ArchDaily/README.md

 I learnd TF-IDF similarlity measure with web page "Arch Daily"

 ## Motive
-I belong to Kyung-Hee university and study Natural Language Processing.
 Recently I read about TF-IDF similarity measure.
 So I want to use it in real life, I applied "https://www.archdaily.com/" web page.
 The program finds other titles name similar to the title as user typing.
 Also, if there is a word user want to find, search an art piecec that contains that word.